 There is also the case of protecting public safety.
 If a person accused of a sexual offense against a minor is asked to pay restitution and go for counseling instead of going to prison, are the children out there safe?

-Also, plea bargains’ conditions are meant to ensure a person does not commit a crime again.
-For example, a judge may require a defendant to register for AA meetings, but does that guarantee the accused will not commit another DWI felony?
+Plea bargain conditions are meant to ensure you do not commit a crime again.
+For example, a judge may require a defendant to register for AA meetings, but does that guarantee that you will not commit another DWI felony?

 Unfortunately, there are also cases of coercive plea bargaining where prosecutors pressure defendants to take plea bargains.
 Something as simple as putting a defendant in pretrial detention as they wait for trial can pressure them to take a plea bargain.
-It’s an unfair example of the way plea bargaining can cost a defendant.
+This is an example of how plea bargaining can cost a defendant and deny you the right to a trial.

 However, if you are facing criminal charges, plea bargaining can help you avoid serious charges.
 Therefore, it’s worth a try.